robey/packrattle/README.md

 packrattle
 ==========

-this is a simple parser-combinator library for javascript/coffeescript.
+this is a simple packrat parser-combinator library for coffeescript / javascript.

 an example, from the unit tests: